Why The Big Fat Tip Was Created:

 Welcome to The Big Fat Tip

-I used to wait tables at an Applebees in Tallahassee, Florida, in the mid-1990s.
+I used to wait tables at Applebees and bartended at Chez Pierre in Tallahassee, Florida, in the mid-1990s.
 Although the customers usually tipped me 20% or more on their tabs, those tips were just enough to cover groceries, gas, and pay my third of the rent.
 I was young, single, and unencumbered with the typical trappings of adult life.
 Reality didn’t stress me out in my early twenties.
-Still, I was sometimes haunted by the fact that I would never be able to buy a nice home, take a real vacation, or handle any major unexpected expenses with what I earned waiting tables at Applebees.
+Still, I was sometimes haunted by the fact that I could never buy a lovely home, take a real vacation, or handle any significant unexpected expenses with my tips.
 And I watched many of my coworkers struggle to provide for their children.
 Sudden large medical bills completely devasted them, too.
-I had other career aspirations, but I knew a few twists of fate could easily put me in a position where life wasn’t so rosy.
-I vowed that one day when I “made it,” I would hand out big, fat tips to random strangers working in the service industry.
+I had other career aspirations, but I knew a few twists of fate could quickly put me in a position where life wasn’t so rosy.
+I vowed that one day, when I “made it,” I would hand out big, fat tips to strangers working in the service industry.

-I often tried to convince a few big philanthropists to adopt my idea as their own, but no one was ever interested.
-In fact, they would often comment about how they gave someone a 100% tip, such as $20 on a $20 tab one time – like I was supposed to be impressed by their generosity.
+I often tried to convince a few prominent philanthropists to adopt my idea as their own, but no one was ever interested.
+They frequently commented about how they gave someone a 100% tip, such as $20 on a $20 tab once – like I was supposed to be impressed by their generosity.
 (And yes, a 100% tip is nice, but I was trying to convince them to give away life-changing money.)

-Over the decades, I have given out the occasional $100 tip on a tiny tab.
-It always felt great, but those times also reminded me that I had not reached my goal to become the philanthropist who dolled out much bigger, life-changing tips.
-The hard truth was that I often needed the money that I was giving away, but it felt so good to make someone else’s day that I did it anyway.
+Over the decades, I have given the occasional $100 tip on a tiny tab.
+It always felt great, but those times reminded me that I had not reached my goal of becoming the philanthropist who dolled out much more significant, life-changing tips.
+The hard truth was that I often needed the money I was giving away, but it felt so good to make someone else’s day that I did it anyway.

-As I approached the age of 44, I was quite aware that I still had not “made it.”
+As I approached age 44, I was frequently reminded that I had not “made it.”

 We need your support to keep it going.
 There are many easy ways you can generate money for this cause besides your direct donations on this site: